-The Express Entry draws for FSTP and FSWP last occurred on August 6, 2020, and December 23, 2020, respectively.
+The last draws for FSTP and FSWP under Canada’s Express Entry program occurred on August 6, 2020, and December 23, 2020, respectively.
 And for CEC, on September 14, 2021.
 The draws for the Provincial Nominee Program under Express Entry, however, continued.

 Here are the latest announcements made by Immigration Minister Sean Fraser, who highlighted that the steps taken by the government would address the issue of labour shortage in the Canadian workforce.

 Canada’s Express Entry Program to resume in July 2022